sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Spiking.md

 s_string_variable("0");
 ```

-> In spiking we are literally sending all kin
+> In spiking we are literally sending all kinds of different characters to break the program